 A conventional fuel-powered portable generator runs at 3600 rpm to generate 120 volts and a frequency of 60 Hertz.
 It’s the speed of the engine that creates the electricity supply.
 Since engines can fluctuate slightly, their energy is not always steady electricity or clean.
 The fluctuations are referred to as harmonic distortion.

 This distortion isn’t a problem for many electricity needs when powering mechanical devices.
-It is why you often see these generators used on construction sites to power heavy power tools.
+For example, these generators are often used on construction sites to power heavy power tools.
 They work fine off of this type of electricity.
-However, in the last couple of decades, more and more devices have integrated electronics that prefer clean, steady energy.
+However, in the last few decades, more and more devices have integrated electronics that prefer clean, steady energy.
 We’ll call them sensitive electronics.
 Things like computers, cell phones, TVs, streaming boxes, etc., all have sensitive electricity needs.
 For this reason, traditional generators aren’t always the best choice.
 Your electrical needs in your RV likely have many items that fall into this category.

 An inverter generator involves a few extra steps when producing electricity.
 While it will initially operate similarly to a conventional generator, it adds a few more phases to produce clean, steady electricity.
 It will initially create a high-frequency AC, turn it into DC electricity, and then back to a stable AC.
 This conversion from DC back to AC allows it to produce a steady stream of constant power.